 I hired a car for three days and drove around the Sussex Downs.
 The last time I drove in the UK was 2013 when, not long back from Asia, I backed it straight into a wall that was cleverly disguising itself as a hedge.
 I was determined not to fall for that one again this time; I am now much wiser to walls and their cunning tricks.

-Three days and I didn’t hit a single thing; I feel I may be ready for some more complicated driving manoeuvres now, and next week I am tackling a longer and far more complicated road trip.
-More to follow.
+Three days and I didn’t hit a single thing; I feel I may be ready for some more complicated driving manoeuvres now.

 Some people are still saying they don’t want to risk staying in hotels, and the suggestion is to take some kind of cleaning fluid with you so that you can wipe down surfaces the cleaner might have missed.
 The door handles and light switches are likely spots.